 Most debt collectors may not offer a payment plan, but you could pay your collection account over time using a loan.
 An installment loan can help you quickly pay off the debt in collections.
 Don’t worry if you lack excellent credit.
 Low credit scores may not make you ineligible for funding!
-When you apply for no credit check loans, same day funding is possible despite bad credit!
+When you apply for no credit check loans, funding is possible despite bad credit!

 Use a Credit Counseling Service

 You can work with a nonprofit credit counseling service if you have a debt in collections.
 A credit counselor cannot help you obtain money to pay a debt collector.
 However, a certified credit counselor can help you start a budget plan and make smarter financial decisions.
 Counselors can also provide resources to help you improve your credit score over time.